thirdweb-example/connect-embed-next/README.md

 # ConnectEmbed usage in Next.js

-This example demonstrates how to use `ConnectEmbed` component in Next.js to create a "Sign in" Page
+This example demonstrates how to use `ConnectEmbed` component in Next.js to create a "Sign in" Page.
+Checkout the [Live Demo](https://connect-embed-next.thirdweb-preview.com/)

-There are two examples in this repo
+This template contains two examples

-1. Connecting a wallet
+1. Connecting a wallet using `ConnectEmbed` component
-2. Connecting a wallet + Enforcing Authentication
+2. Connecting a wallet + Enforcing Authentication using `ConnectEmbed` component

 ## Using this template